FACorreiaa/talentsynapse/README.md

 ![TalentSynapse Logo](https://via.placeholder.com/150?text=TalentSynapse) <!-- Replace with actual logo URL if available -->

+---

+**Copyright © 2026 TalentSynapse/TalentSynapse.
+All Rights Reserved.**

+This repository contains proprietary software.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.
+See [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) for details.

+---

 ## Overview

 TalentSynapse is a peer-to-peer (P2P) skill exchange platform that connects users to trade skills in real-time.
 Whether you're teaching Python programming or learning guitar, TalentSynapse facilitates 1:1 exchanges through profiles, matching algorithms, and interactive sessions.
 Built as a lightweight, scalable web app with modern RPC architecture, it emphasizes simplicity for solo developers while supporting growth into a monetized service.